 MCN International missionaries and projects are dependent upon the faithful contributions of friends and supporters.
 These can be special contributions or regular, monthly, quarterly, or yearly gifts.
-Also, they can be non-cash gifts or provisions through use of the Internet.
-Click on one of the buttons below for further information about these options.
+There is also non-cash gifts or provisions click on the links below for further information about these options.

 The most common method of making contributions is to send a dollar check or Money Order, in the currency of the donors country, to the US office indicated below with an attached note with your person or project designation.
 We will immediately send you a tax-deductible receipt and a return envelope to expedite your next contribution.